 My interest in art paralleled that of architecture.
 In my teens I attended several painting and drawing studios, once over a summer at the Art Student’s League, all very traditional.
 But it was the museums of New York that were my true school.
 My interest was polymorphic — unchanneled, undifferentiated, steeped in the pure pleasure of it all.
 The Museum of Modern Art was the most visited where I went not so much to learn as to be nourished.
 I grew into my time through its art as much as anything else.

 In 1974 I rented a space in New York at 84th and Broadway where I worked as an artist for a year.
 That space — with asides to museums and galleries — was my art world.
 I started with no agenda, no theory and no specific influences.
 Eventually I evolved a technique on paper using mostly dry media applied in layers, each layer fixed with a clear spray, altering the physical and visual ground of succeeding layers.
-What emerged were mostly abstract all-over fields which looking back seem inevitable, working as I was in the isolation of my uptown studio.
+What emerged were mostly abstract all-over fields which now seem inevitable, isolated as I was in my uptown studio.

-Some retrospective comments: It was the process of making an artwork, and the physical qualities of its materials that fascinated me — not their expressiveness.
+It was the process of making the work and the physical qualities of the materials that interested me, not their expressiveness.
 I worked using simple tasks requiring judgement but no artistic touch.
-Each work was something of a discovery.
+Each drawing was something of a discovery.
 A desire to depersonalize the work came naturally and has been a constant throughout my career.

 The last weeks in the studio, using the same materials and techniques I had developed earlier, I made drawings with flat monochromatic fields, most with a vertical and/or a horizontal line bisecting them.
 It was not until 1988 that I again concentrated on art.